BeatsKitano/KafkaRefresh/README.md

 <tr align="center" height="60px">
   <td><strong>Solve the refresh status grouping view hover problem</strong></td>
   <td align="left">
-  When UITableView has more than one group, and the height of the grouping view is not 0, the state of refresh will be half-empty.
-Since EGO, the refresh framework that tried to solve the problem started with MJRefresh, but unfortunately MJRefresh did not perfectly solve the problem (essentially because contentOffset does not change continuously).
+  When UITableView or UICollectionView has more than one group, and the height of the sectionView is not 0, the state of refresh will be half-empty.
+Since EGOTableViewPullRefresh, the refresh framework that tried to solve the problem started with MJRefresh, but unfortunately MJRefresh did not perfectly solve the problem (essentially because contentOffset does not change continuously).
 KafkaRefresh Avoids this problem even when swiping fast on a refresh.
   </td>
 </tr>
 <tr align="center" height="60px">
   <td><strong>Document coverage 100%</strong></td>
   <td align="left">
-  You can see the use of all methods and classes in the header file
+  You can see the use of all methods and classes in the header file.
   </td>
 </tr>
 <tr align="center" height="60px">
   <td><strong>Support horizontal and vertical screen switching adaptive</strong></td>
   <td align="left">
-  No need to consider in the horizontal and vertical screen refresh refresh problem
+  No need to consider in the horizontal and vertical screen refresh refresh problem.
   </td>
 </tr>
 <tr align="center" height="60px">